xv/arma3-heli-extraction/README.md

 ```SQF
 script = [] execVM "Core\scripts\HeliExtraction.sqf"
 ```
 3. Launch your mission and dial 0-0-1.
 The script will begin.
-Follow the its given instructions.
+Follow its given on-screen instructions.
 Voila!

 Contact
 -------